EdDuarte/living-globe/README.md

 faster interpretation of relational information.
 Moreover, this tool improves on previous state-of-the-art work by implementing interaction capabilities like selection, search and filtering.

-## Future Work

-- remove dependencies on demographic data, making Living Globe a generic API that allows the input of any kind of data.

 ## License